cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 ### Changed
 - All `assert`s meant for the SDK user, now raise appropriate errors instead (`ValueError`, `RuntimeError`...).
 - `CogniteAssetHierarchyError` is no longer possible to catch as an `AssertionError`.
+- More narrow exception types like `CogniteNotFoundError` and `CogniteDuplicatedError` are now raised instead of `CogniteAPIError` for the following methods: `DatapointsAPI.retrieve_latest`, `RawRowsAPI.list`, `RelationshipsAPI.list`, `SequencesDataAPI.retrieve`, `SyntheticDatapointsAPI.query`.
+Additionally, all calls using `partitions` to API methods like `list` (or the generator version) now do the same.
 - Several methods in the data modelling APIs have had parameter names now correctly reflect whether they accept a single or multiple items (i.e. id -> ids).
 - Passing `limit=0` no longer returns `DEFAULT_LIMIT_READ` (25) resources, but raises a `ValueError`.